 AABBA members are academic scientists willing to participate in our activities.
 We meet annually for an open discussion and progress presentation, especially encouraging to bring in students and young scientists associated with members’ projects to our meetings.
 Our activities consolidate in joint publications and special sessions at international conferences.
 As a relevant tangible outcome, we provide validated (source) codes for published models of binaural and spatial hearing to our collection of auditory models, known as the auditory modeling toolbox (AMT).

-Executive board: Piotr Majdak, Armin Kohlrausch, Ville Pulkki
+- Executive board: Piotr Majdak, Sarah Verhulst, Mathias Dietz, Ville Pulkki

 - Regular members:

 - Athens: Areti Andreopoulou, LabMAT, National and Kapodistrian University of Athens